What Are Popular Careers in Management Information Systems (MIS)?

 What Is the Salary and Career Outlook?

 According to the U.S. Bureau of Labor Statistics (BLS), there is an expected growth in jobs for analysts of 25% during the period of 2012-2022 (www.bls.gov).
 This growth is expected to result from the need for oversight and technical expertise in advanced information systems technology by companies.
-The BLS reported that the median hourly wage of analysts in May 2014 was $39.76 for a total median annual wage of $82,710.
+The BLS reported that the median hourly salary of analysts in May, 2014 was $82,710.

 What Does a Web Developer Do?